Thorough Lease Review & Negotiation Attorney Serving Minnesota Real Estate Clients

-In simple terms, a lease is a written agreement that permits the use of an asset, such as a home or retail space, by a party other than the owner of said asset.
+In simple terms, a lease is a written agreement that permits the use of an asset, such as a home or retail space, by a party other than the owner of the asset.
 The lease is a collection of terms that clearly states the rights of both parties in regards to the asset.
 It is very important for everyone involved to understand what exactly they are agreeing to, and what will happen if either of them breaks the rules.
 We help our clients interpret the terms of leases and negotiate with other parties if adjustments are necessary.

 Types of Lease Agreements